-As provided in the Code, DFSNZ will be responsible for conducting all aspects of Doping Control.
-Any aspect of Doping Control or anti-doping Education may be delegated by DFSNZ to Delegated Third Parties, however, the DFSNZ will require the Delegated Third Parties to perform such aspects in compliance with the Code and International Standards, and DFSNZ will remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.
+Parties, however, the Commission will require the Delegated Third Parties to perform such aspects in compliance with the Code and International Standards, and the Commission will remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.

-DFSNZ will collect Samples or Specimens to test for the presence of substances or methods that are prohibited under the WADA Prohibited List.
+The Commission will collect Samples or Specimens to test for the presence of substances or methods that are prohibited under the WADA Prohibited List.
 Samples will be collected in accordance with the International Standard for Testing and Investigations and applicable WADA Guidelines for the Collection of Blood and Urine Samples.
-DFSNZ will also carry out investigations in relation to anti-doping rule violations under Rules 2.2 to 2.11.
-National Sporting Organisations will promptly refer all information relating to possible anti-doping rule violations to DFSNZ.
-DFSNZ will review information obtained in any investigation and decide whether the information supports the bringing of Violation Proceedings.
-DFSNZ will bring Violation Proceedings and present the evidence in support of the proceedings before either the Sports Tribunal or an NSO Anti-Doping Tribunal.
-Subject to its various obligations to notify and promptly report and present evidence under the Rules, and to certain exceptional circumstances, the process of investigating and hearing Violation Proceedings will be treated as a confidential process by DFSNZ and all National Sporting Organisations and Persons subject to the Rules until a decision has been made in relation to the alleged Violation.
+The Commission will also carry out investigations in relation to anti-doping rule violations under Rules 2.2 to 2.11.
+National Sporting Organisations will promptly refer all information relating to possible anti-doping rule violations to the Commission.
+The Commission will review information obtained in any investigation and decide whether the information supports the bringing of Violation Proceedings.
+The Commission will bring Violation Proceedings and present the evidence in support of the proceedings before either the Sports Tribunal or an NSO Anti-Doping Tribunal.
+Subject to its various obligations to notify and promptly report and present evidence under the Rules, and to certain exceptional circumstances, the process of investigating and hearing Violation Proceedings will be treated as a confidential process by the Commission and all National Sporting Organisations and Persons subject to the Rules until a decision has been made in relation to the alleged Violation.